jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 end
 ```

-As you can see, our code starts to deteriorate relatively quickly.
-How can we
+As you can see, our code starts to get out of control relatively quickly.
+What
-give an item a price?
-How can we retrieve that price later?
-What happens when
-our program needs to grow to accommodate a feature like coupons?
-Will we
+happens when our program needs to grow to accommodate a feature like coupons?
-continue to add code to this one file?
-What happens if our program breaks?
-How
+Will we continue to add code to this one file?
+What happens if our program
-will we determine which of our many methods is responsible for the bug?
+breaks?
+How will we determine which of our many methods is responsible for the
+bug?
+What if we need to change a particular feature of our app?
+How can we be
+sure that we've tracked down all of the affected methods?

 Instead, we want to separate the concerns, or responsibilities, of such an
 application, wrapping each concern in its own class that produces its own